 Maintain a Good Driving Record

-If you have a perfect driving record, mention this when getting quotes from other companies.
+If you have a perfect driving record or have taken a defensive driving course, mention this when getting quotes from other companies.
 You can also mention this when asking for a lower price from your current provider.

 Increase Your Deductible

-Last, but not least, ask to increase the deductible on your insurance if you have enough in your emergency fund to cover it.
-Do be aware that if you have an accident, you will have to pay more out of pocket.
-If you're in a position where you rarely drive your car though, there's less likely a chance that you'll have an accident.
+Ask to increase the deductible on collision and comprehensive coverage on your insurance if you have enough in your emergency fund to cover it.
+Do be aware that if you have an accident (or have damage to your car), you will have to pay more out of pocket due to your higher deductible.

 You don't have to pay a lot of money for insurance.
 There are so many easy things you can do to lower your costs.
-Whether you drop your full coverage or increase your deductible, you can save a lot of money.
+Whether you drop your full coverage or increase your deductible, you can save a lot of money